 Remember when your elementary school teacher encouraged your class with a sentiment like, "There are no stupid questions!"?
-Psychological safety is that same concept applied in the workplace.
+Psychological safety is the same concept applied in the workplace.

 Why is psychological safety in the workplace important?

-Anybody who's familiar with Maslow's hierarchy of needs – a theory that's often adapted for the management of work teams – will recall that "safety" is one of the base tiers of the pyramid.
+Anybody familiar with Maslow's hierarchy of needs – a theory often adapted for the management of work teams – will recall that "safety" is one of the base tiers of the pyramid.

 Humans have an inherent need or desire for security.
 After all, if we don't feel safe, it's hard for us to focus on anything else.
 Teams with high degrees of psychological safety experience a number of benefits, including:

-Supportive culture: Environments where people are afraid to speak up feel threatening and judgmental.
+Supportive culture: If people are afraid to speak up, the workplace environment likely feels threatening and judgmental.
 In contrast, teams with psychological safety have supportive and nurturing cultures where people feel confident that the team has their back.

 Improved engagement: Because people aren't concerned with preserving their reputations or escaping criticism, they're more willing to engage in conversations, brainstorms, and other team initiatives.
 Data from Accenture shows that teams with psychological safety have up to 76% more engagement.